VirtoCommerce/vc-platform/docs/security.md

 1. On 'Manage roles' blade click 'Assign';
 1. Select the role to assign and click the 'OK' button;
 1. Save the changes;
-1. The new role will appear in user's account
+1. The new role will appear in user's account.

 ### Generate API key